abdullahalazmain/Superstore-Sales-Data-Analysis/README.md

 The goal of this project is to:
 - Clean and format raw sales data.
 - Convert the cleaned CSV to SQL.
+- Create a database and table under that database.
 - Import the SQL file into MySQL and perform exploratory analysis.
 - Segment customers using **RFM (Recency, Frequency, Monetary)** analysis.